-The chalet chef, Chiefy, is a genuine talent, and was a quarter-finalist on Masterchef 2006.
-In winter, all stays are half board, including afternoon tea (and 6 dinners).
+The chalet chefs cook to a high standard year-round.
+In winter, all stays are half-board, including afternoon tea (and 5 dinners excluding Wed & Fri).
 Evening meals are highly sociable, creative 5-course affairs, including a full cheese board.
 You begin with elaborate canapés - one day we had miniature steak tartares; another, curious but highly moreish molecular-style blobs of exploding Bloody Mary.
 The main courses ranged from melting braised shoulder of lamb to perfect pan-fried duck breasts with roasted butternut squash and cherry sauce.
 All were excellent.

-Breakfasts combine porridge or hot muesli with a choice of hot dish - perhaps a full English, pancakes with maple syrup and bacon, or grilled tortilla with peppers, feta cheese and braised fava beans.
+Breakfasts combine porridge or hot muesli with a choice of hot dish - perhaps a full English, pancakes with maple syrup and bacon, or grilled tortilla with peppers, feta cheese and braised fava beans - note it is continental only twice a week.
 There are also heaps of pastries, a wide choice of cereals and an endless array of herbal teas and freshly ground coffee.

-On the chef’s night off, try excellent nearby restaurants.
-L’Etale in the centre of Morzine serves good Savoyard dishes, and Chez Etienne, a hotel in Montriond, has a classical French menu.
-Staff can recommend mountain restaurants for lunches.
+On the chef’s nights off, try excellent nearby restaurants.
+L’Etale in the centre of Morzine serves good Savoyard dishes, and there are numerous other local options staff can recommend.